 Well…no. As you get close to totality, you should be able to notice a power drop in the output of your panels, which will reach a minimum when the sun is in full eclipse, and then your power levels will recover as the moon moves away from the sun.
 In fact, this may be a fun science project if you can get in touch with many people in other cities that also have solar panels they can monitor.
 Just like some folks will be watching for temperature changes and the dimming of sunlight during the eclipse, you can measure the drop in solar power reaching Earth’s surface as a companion observation!
 Go for it!!

 The next total solar eclipse visible from the United States occurs on August 21, 2017.
 The track goes from Oregon at its start, and exits on the east coast near South Carolina.
-After that, the next one visible from the Lower-48 will be on April 8, 2024 which will track northeast from Texas to Main and cross the path of the 2017 eclipse near Carbondale, Illinois.
+After that, the next one visible from the Lower-48 will be on April 8, 2024 which will track northeast from Texas to Maine and cross the path of the 2017 eclipse near Carbondale, Illinois.
 Since 1503, there have been 15 total solar eclipse paths that have crossed the path of the August 2017 eclipse.
 Calculations show that it will take about 1000 years for every geographic location in the Lower-48 to be able to view a total solar eclipse.

-The last total solar eclipse viewed from North America was on Feb.
+The last total solar eclipse viewed from contiguous United States was on Feb.
 26, 1979 whose path passed through the northwestern U.S. states of Washington, Oregon, Idaho, Montana, North Dakota, and Canadian provinces of Saskatchewan, Manitoba, Ontario and Quebec.
 After the August 2017 total solar eclipse, the next annular solar eclipse that can be seen in the continental United States will be on October 14, 2023 which will be visible from Northern California to Florida.
 Following this, we will have a total solar eclipse on April 8, 2024 visible from Texas to Maine.

 The Babylonians knew how to predict lunar eclipses with some accuracy, but solar eclipses are far more difficult because the 'footprint' on the Earth is only a few tens of miles across and requires arc minute positional accuracy and forecasting for any specific locale.
 Apparently Thales, c.
 610 B.C.
 E, is credited with predicting a solar eclipse from knowledge of a previous eclipse and using the Saros cycle.
 He predicted the year, but not the month and the day.
 It wasn't until Ptolemy's time that solar eclipse forecasting became more accurate.